Alternative Energy

 Read More:

-Called Nikola, the electric semi-truck startup this week revealed the Badger, a pickup truck which will be made in two versions — one battery powered, and one running off hydrogen.
+Called Nikola, the electric semi-truck startup this week revealed the Badger, a pickup truck that will be made in two versions: one battery—powered and one running off hydrogen.

 The battery-powered Badger could be seen as a close rival to the upcoming Tesla Cybertruck and Rivian R1T, thanks to its 300-mile range and staggering 0-60mph sprint time of a claimed 2.9 seconds.